-Students in the Master of Science in Athletic Training and Master of Science in Physician Assistant programs should reference the program's student handbook for additional academic criteria and procedures for suspension, probation, and reinstatement.
+Students in the Master of Science in Physician Assistant programs should reference the program's student handbook for additional academic criteria and procedures for suspension, probation, and reinstatement.

 Appeal Procedure for Academic Suspension

 Students may appeal their academic suspension only in cases of extenuating circumstances.
 An extenuating circumstance is defined as a disruptive, unavoidable circumstance beyond the student's control (e.g. chronic illness, medical emergency, family crisis, physical attack).
 Students may not appeal using the concept of academic amnesty, whereby only certain courses are excluded from GPA calculations.